Agroforestry

 There is a great diversity of agroforestry systems.
 Indeed, the combinations are numerous between agricultural practices, practices on trees, scales considered.
 Of all combinations, tree-crop associations are most often simultaneous.
 This is the case for silvoarable plot (arable crops with poplar or walnut trees), silvopastoral surfaces (meadow orchards, grazed forests), multistory crops, agricultural plots bordered on lines of trees, hedgerows or riparian forests , bocages… However, it can also be associations over time with agricultural production and woody vegetation which succeed one another (slash-and-burn crops, short rotation coppices).

 Agroforestry diversifies production (crop and/or livestock products and tree products such as wood, fruit, foliage) and produces synergies (shading, manure, windbreaks, etc.) which improve these productions.
 It requires technical skills in order to, on the one hand, favour these synergies and, on the other hand, to avoid or limit certain prejudices (competition between crops and trees for light or water, constraints on mechanization because of trees, damage of the livestock on the trees…) that could reduce the benefits sought.
 By promoting fixed landscape features and biodiversity, agroforestry supports ecological processes that benefit agriculture.
-As such, it is a recognized lever to develop agroecology (see MAAF and CGAAER).
+As such, it is a recognized lever to develop agroecology.

 References to explore